 It’s a good thing for the internet, but if your resources are limited, you don’t need to have an account on every social site.
 It would lead to nowhere in the end, and only use up all of your time, without getting any real results.

 Focus on the social media sites where you know your target audience and is and where you are enjoying an authority position.
 Rather than maintaining posts and updates on scores of social media sites, focus on the few where you are already well-established and where audience look forward to the content you put up.

 Devote your time to creating valuable authoritative content for your target audience.
 It will help your reputation and help with brand awareness as well.

-All of your marketing efforts will be in vain if you have no idea whether you are doing it right or not.
-And, the only way to know if you are doing it right is to track, measure and manage your efforts through the analytical tools that are available.
+All your marketing efforts will be in vain if you have no idea whether you’re doing it right or not.
+And, the only way to know for sure is to track, measure, and manage your efforts through analytics.

-Tracking your marketing efforts with a tool like Google Analytics will give you good idea about what is working for your business, which marketing efforts are working and which aren’t getting any results.
-It would help you divert your time and resources accordingly on the marketing methods that have been getting you results.
+Tracking your marketing efforts with Google Analytics will give you a good idea about what’s working for your business, which marketing efforts are effective, and which aren’t getting any results.
+It’ll help you divert your time and resources accordingly methods that have been getting you results.